 Select Your Ad Placement

 There are three types of ad placements available through the Facebook ads platform.
 You can use just Facebook for your real estate advertising, but you can also use Instagram and third-party networks associated with your subject matter.
-Combining these three options give realtors the power to target outlets that best match the interests and browsing habits of their demographic.
+Combining these three options give real estate agents the power to target outlets that best match the interests and browsing habits of their demographic.

 These are the three Facebook real estate ad options:

-- Facebook Ads – Facebook ads display directly in the feed of buyers and sellers targeted by realtors according to targeted demographics, buying behaviors, connections, and post topics.
+- Facebook Ads – Facebook ads display directly in the feed of buyers and sellers targeted by real estate agents according to targeted demographics, buying behaviors, connections, and post topics.

 - Network Ads – Third-party networks are good if you want to gain more exposure through ad placement on websites that match your target audience, like clothing outlets, home furnishing stores, and travel sites.
 There is no published list of these sites, but they are curated by Facebook.